gbernal/paperdreams_min/README.md

 ## Acknowledgments

-* Danny and Allan Gelman -- Explarations for use cases and 3d applications
+* Danny and Allan Gelman -- explorations for use cases and 3d applications